dwaynewyj/co2accounting/README.md

 - You may not use, distribute and modify this code under the terms of the legal license.

-# SCOP3
+# CO2ACCOUNTING

-- Description: `co2accounting accounting software for carbon tax regulations and audits`.
+- Description: `Accounting software for carbon tax regulations and audits`.
 - Author: Nick Jang
 - Created: 202308010540